jreijn/jreijn.github.com/_posts/2009-03-30-apache-camel-open-source-integration.markdown

 I'm currently working on a project where we are looking at creating an integration layer for external applications to connect to our back-end applications.
 In our case, one of the back-end applications is <a href="http://docs.onehippo.org/">Hippo CMS 7's</a> repository.
 I've been reading up on <a href="http://en.wikipedia.org/wiki/Enterprise_service_bus">ESB</a>'s like <a href="http://servicemix.apache.org/">Apache ServiceMix</a> and <a href="http://synapse.apache.org/">Synapse</a>, but even though both projects look very interesting, they actually are a bit too much for what I want to do.
-There was one project though that seems to be exactly what I want: <a href="http://camel.apache.org/">Apache Camel</a>.<br />
+There was one project though that seems to be exactly what I want: <a href="http://camel.apache.org/">Apache Camel</a>.

-###About Apache Camel
+### About Apache Camel

 Apache Camel is an open source Java framework that focuses on making integration easier.
-One of the great things is that Camel comes with a lot of default components and connectors.<br />Even though I was quite new to the integration concept, I was able to get my first Camel project up and running within 30 minutes or so, which I think is quite fast.
+One of the great things is that Camel comes with a lot of default components and connectors.
+Even though I was quite new to the integration concept, I was able to get my first Camel project up and running within 30 minutes or so, which I think is quite fast.
 You only need is a bit of Java/Spring knowledge to get going.

-###The basic concepts
+### The basic concepts

 While using an integration framework like Camel, you will have to keep four key terms in mind:
 + **Endpoint**: where the message comes in or leaves the integration layer